cherenkov-plenoscope/magnetic_deflection/README.rst

 and their emission of Cherenkov-light.
 The goal of this tool is to find the:

-- direction (w.r.t. zenith)
+- direction

 and

-- position (w.r.t to observer)
+- position (impact position on the ground w.r.t. to the observer)

-a cosmic-ray must have in order for the observer to see its Cherenkov-light.
+a primary particle must have when it enters earth's atmosphere in order for an observer to see the Cherenkov-light from its extensive air-shower.

-At energies > 10GeV the Cherenkov-light of an airshower is almost parallel to the direction of the primary particle.
+At energies above 20GeV the Cherenkov-light of an air-shower is almost parallel to the direction of the primary particle.
+In this case, the direction and position of the primary particle is easy to estimate, as it is just the trajectory which intersects with the observer.

-However, at energies < 10GeV, earth's magnetic field bends the airshower so much that an offset occurs.
+However, at energies below 10GeV, earth's magnetic field bends the air-shower so much that the direction of the primary particle significantly differs from the direction of the air-shower's Cherenkov-emission.

 .. |BlackStyle| image:: https://img.shields.io/badge/code%20style-black-000000.svg